 Pre-engineered steel tubing structures have some clear design advantages over red iron buildings.
 Rather than relying on heavy I-beams for support, modern prefab metal buildings (or PMBs) are framed with steel tubing cold-formed from galvanized steel sheets.
 This tubing is engineered in a way that requires much less material and is much more lightweight, while still delivering impressive strength and load capacity.
 In most cases, a PMB can actually be designed to be able to support greater loads than a red iron building can.

 For example, the industrial-framed buildings sourced by Carport Central don’t just meet minimum local codes, they actually exceed most every state and local code by default!
-In addition, the uniform columns are placed 4’ on the center, meaning they come ready for interior finishing.
+In addition, many custom metal building manufacturers allow for framing columns to be placed 4’ on center, meaning these buildings are ready-made for interior finishing.
 Carport Central’s exclusive frame design allows for quicker, easier electrical and plumbing installation, too.
 And here’s one more design advantage – these PMBs don’t require large footers, and in fact, don’t require any special poured foundation at all.
 These buildings can be anchored to practically any type of site surface, including concrete, asphalt, gravel, even plain level ground!

 How fast do you need your building?
 If you choose red iron, you’ll certainly have to wait longer.
 Once you sign the contract for a red iron building, the typical lead time for delivery of materials to your site takes around 10 weeks.
 The installation will then take another 4-8 weeks, depending upon the nature of your particular structure.
 Taken together, the total lead time for a red iron building can run from 14 to 18 weeks – in other words, around four months.